 Around the same time, Scalpel decided to increase their partnership with local missionaries by hiring Michael and Tiffany Simmons to oversee the maintenance of our campus in Pucallpa.
 The Simmons continually to faithfully serve by protecting and improving the condition in our “Jungle Bunks”.
 In addition, they work diligently to prepare the campus for the teams that travel from the United States to Peru and take residence in our property.

 Peggy hands the torch

 to Kara Rodriguez

 After five faithful years of service and dedication, Peggy decided it was time to shift her focus on local ministry in Miami.
 Peggy managed incredible challenges over her five year span that cannot be contained by a few words.
 Peggy oversaw incredible growth in the ministry and guided it to new heights as the ministry grew.
-In the Fall of 2019, Peggy began the training of the latest Mission Director, Kara Rodriguez-Hoxworth.
+In the Fall of 2019, Peggy began the training of the new and current Mission Director, Kara Rodriguez.
 Kara’s road to Scalpel is nothing short of God sent.
 Aside from the plethora of skills and talents, Kara’s passion for the hispanic culture culminated in marrying into the Hispanic heritage with her husband Sammy Rodriguez.
 Kara earned her bachelor’s degree in Spanish and was a high school Spanish teacher for several years.
 She eventually earned her M.A. in Higher Education helped guide her varied experiences in education as a high school Spanish teacher.
 It was also paramount at the international education at the university level developing and leading study abroad programs and advising international students.
 Her journey was the perfect pruning that led to an incredibly fitting hire for Scalpel.
 Her journey was the perfect pruning that led to an incredibly fitting hire for Scalpel.
 We are thrilled to see the growth that Kara has already infused into the mission and the work that she will continue to do…

 Most certainly this chronicle is but an introduction to something even more exciting than what has come to pass, and we trust that you may be one to join us in playing a role in this dream!